mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 cd 03-multi-agent-architecture/agent-machines
 ```

-## Step 3: Create working directories for each Agent Machine
+## Step 3: Create the .env and setup.http files for each Agent Machine

 The file named `env.template` contains the declaration of the environment variables that the two Agent Machine `setup.http` files need.
 Execute the following command in a terminal window to copy the contents of the `env.template` into the `.env` file for one of the new Agent Machines.